wh1t3lord/kotek/README.md

 #### Windows

-> You're required to have CMake 3.19.1 version at least
+> :warning: You're required to have CMake 3.19.1 version at least :warning:

-> Also you're required to have stable internet connection otherwise you need to use offline compilation
+> :warning: Also you're required to have stable internet connection otherwise you need to use offline compilation :warning:

 Steps to reproduce: